 How Blueprint 22 started…

-Whilst working with a group of young people in 2010, we had a number of discussions about the cuts to youth provision locally..
-As most of the young people in the group were over nineteen years old, they felt that they were too old to access youth-based provision, but still wanted the opportunity to receive support, guidance and mentoring.
+Whilst working with a group of young people in 2010, we had a number of discussions about the cuts to youth provision locally.
+As most of the young adults in the group were over 19 years old, they felt that they were too old to access youth-based provision, but still wanted the opportunity to receive support, guidance and mentoring.
 They were never sure about where or who they could turn to and had a real dislike of being signposted from one organisation to another.

 During these conversations, I encouraged them to talk about what their ideal would be and ‘how’ and importantly ‘if’ it could work practically.
-We explored whether there really was a ‘market’ of young people who felt they were without direction.
-Could their skills be built on and utilised to enable to help them achieve independence?
+We explored whether there really was a ‘market’ of young adults who felt they were without direction.
+Could their skills be built on to enable to help them achieve independence?
 Their enthusiasm for change was quite infectious.
-It became my personal mission to see if together we could create the structure of an organisation which would enable us to develop a truly youth-led service.
+It became our mission to create an organisation which would enable us to develop a truly youth-led service.
 Could they really take their ideas and turn them into something that could harness change?

 In April 2011, Blueprint 22 was born, from a small seed of £2000 savings, we decided to create a youth organisation with a difference.
 The difference being, to do it 100% ‘their’ way.
 Together we agreed to embrace all the peaks and troughs that come with trying to develop something innovative and lasting.
-To not be scared by our mistakes and to see them as opportunities to learn and grow.
-Blueprint 22 is a not-for-profit organisation or as the young people call it ‘an alternative family’.
-With our core beliefs being firmly based in helping ourselves until they are able to help themselves.
-It remains essential to us to retain our person-centred approach whilst allowing each person to learn experientially.
+To not be scared to make mistakes and to learn and grow together.
+Blueprint 22 is a not-for-profit organisation or as the young adults call it ‘an alternative family’.
+With our core beliefs being firmly based in helping ourselves and each other.
+It remains fundamental to us to offer our person-centred approach and encourage each person to learn experientially.

 Blueprint 22 future plans focus on our core mission by respond to need without red tape or restriction.
-We continue to be the voice of those who struggle to be heard and to offer a guide to those who chose to join.
-We want offer young people opportunities to have meaningful and lasting progression in their lives.
+We continue to be the voice of those who struggle to be heard and to offer a guide to those who chose to join us.
+We want to offer young adults opportunities to have meaningful and lasting progression in their lives.